Post by : Sachin Dabhade ( Data Science ) Recommended by Divya Chaudhari

 Ans: a)

-77) In the 1-D potential well of infinite potential energy at boundary so the value of wave function inside
+77) In the 1-D potential well of infinite potential energy at boundary so the value of wave function inside the well is

 a) Zero